-In Texas, the cost of living comes at about 6% less than the national average.
+The cost of living in Texas comes at about 6% less than the national average.
 Certain expenses in Texas, such as housing, are significantly less expensive than they are in other parts of the country.
 Other expenses are slightly lower or on par with U.S. averages.

 What are the taxes in Texas?

 Among the many perks of living in Texas is the state’s reputation for low tax rates, which are ranked among the least expensive in the country.
 It is just one of a handful of U.S. states that do not have a state income tax, and there is also no state property tax.